ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.bar.test.
 86400	IN	AAAA	2001:db8::2:2
 ~~~

-##  Cyclic Sibling Glue {#siblingcyclicglue}
+##  Glue for Cyclic Sibling Domain Name Servers {#siblingcyclicglue}

-   The use of sibling glue can introduce cyclic dependencies.
+   The use of sibling domain name servers can introduce cyclic dependencies.
 This
    happens when one domain specifies name servers from a sibling domain,
    and vice versa.
 This type of cyclic dependency can only be
-   broken when the delegating name server includes the sibling
+   broken when the delegating name server includes glue for the sibling
-   glue in a referral response.
+   domain in a referral response.

    Here the delegating zone "test" contains two delegations for the
    child zones "bar.test" and "foo.test", and each use name servers under